a2stuff/a2d/res/notes/testplan.md

 * Copy PREVIEW/SHOW.IMAGE.FILE to the APPLE.MENU folder.
 Restart.
 Repeat the previous case, but with an image file as the innermost file instead of a folder.
 Select the file.
 Apple Menu > Show Image File.
 Verify that an alert is shown.
 * Repeat the previous case, but with a Desk Accessory file as the innermost file instead of a folder.
 File > Open.
 Verify that an alert is shown.

+* From BASIC.SYSTEM, create /VOL/A/B on an otherwise empty volume.
+Launch DeskTop.
+Open /VOL. Open A. Close /VOL. Open another volume with multiple icons.
+Verify that the window for A still renders the icon for B correctly.

 * Launch DeskTop.
 Select a 5.25 disk volume.
 Remove the disk.
 File > Get Info.
 Verify that an alert is shown.
 Click OK.
 Verify that DeskTop doesn't hang or crash.
 * Launch DeskTop.
 Select a file on a 5.25 disk.
 Remove the disk.
 File > Get Info.
 Verify that an alert is shown.
 Click OK.
 Verify that DeskTop doesn't hang or crash.
 * Launch DeskTop.
 Select two files on a 5.25 disk.
 Remove the disk.
 File > Get Info.
 Verify that an alert is shown.
 Insert the disk again.
 Click OK.
 Verify that details are shown for the second file.